FrancoSpeziali/react-rating-widget/README.md

 ✔ You can use functional or class based components, or both

-✔ You can use functional or class based components, or both

 ## Requirements

 The rating widget should have the following functionality: